What universities really look for: Top tips from a University Lecturer

 As Eleanor said about university dissertations, “I don’t want to read something dull.
 Being interesting isn’t one of the formal criteria, but it’s important for university and for life.
 Intrigue yourself and intrigue your tutor.”

 If you can apply this philosophy to your personal statement you’ll be on to a winner.
-If you're intimidated by the idea of writing about yourself in a fascinating and intriguing way, you need to check out my e-course on writing personal statements, 3 Easy Steps to a Killer Personal Statement.
+If you're intimidated by the idea of writing about yourself in a fascinating and intriguing way, you need to check out my e-course on writing personal statements, Your Complete Guide to a Winning Personal Statement.
 It will show you how to craft everything from a compelling opening sentence to a closing paragraph that leaves the admissions tutor wanting more.
 You'll also see how to create the perfect flow and structure your personal statement in the perfect way for your life experiences and aptitudes.

 Eleanor Snare is a Teaching Fellow at the University of Leeds and runs her own marketing consultancy for creative businesses.
 Since graduating with an MA in History of Art (Distinction), she’s worked with over 40 businesses to create successful marketing.
 She is a guest lecturer at the Centre for Sustainable Fashion at London College of Fashion and has spoken at conferences in New York, Milan and Stockholm.
 You can find out more about her on her website, www.eleanorsnare.com, or chat to her on Twitter @ebsnare.